sysgears/apollo-universal-starter-kit/README.md

   If you would like to use a different styling than [Twitter Bootstrap], UI components are structured in a way to make it easy to use something else.
 We already prepared [Ant Design] integation.
-To switch the UI all you need to do is change the module import in `src/client/modules/index.js` and rename the import in `src/client/modules/common/components/web/index.jsx`.
+To switch the UI all you need to do is rename the import in `src/client/modules/common/components/web/index.jsx`.

   [NativeBase] for mobile styling, with an option to use [Ant Design Mobile].
 To switch, just change the export in `src/client/modules/common/components/native/index.jsx`.